cs1302uga/cs1302-tutorials/default-methods/default-methods.md

 If a programmer chooses to implement a default method, they can override the behavior in the implementing class.
-In our example, let's implement `getState` in the `SuperSecret` class so it returns the actual state of the object instead of "UNKNOWN".
+In our example, let's implement `getState` in the `SuperSecret` class so it returns the actual state of the object instead of `UNKNOWN`.

-1. In the `SuperSecret` class, add an instance variable of type `Encryptable.State` called `state`.
+1. In the `SuperSecret` class, add a private instance variable of type `Encryptable.State` called `state`.
    This instance variable will represent the state of this `Encryptable` object.
-Remember, the state can be "ENCRYPTED", "UNENCRYPTED", or "UNKNOWN".
+Remember, the state can be any of the constants contained in the enumeration (`ENCRYPTED`, `UNENCRYPTED`, or `UNKNOWN`).

-1. In the constructor of `SuperSecret`, set the value of `state` to `Encrypted.State.UNENCRYPTED`.
+1. In the constructor of `SuperSecret`, set the value of `state` to `Encryptable.State.UNENCRYPTED`.

+1. Recompile **only** `SuperSecret` using `bin` as the default package for compiled code.
+Since we haven't changed the other implementing classes, they don't need to be recompiled.

 1. In the `encrypt` and `decrypt` methods of `SuperSecret`, set the state of the object appropriately.